TheArturthur/CoppermindScraper/Cosmere/Jaxlim.md

 Jaxlim spends many hours helping [[Venli\|Venli]] to learn all the stanzas of the listeners' songs to perfection.
 Venli gets annoyed at being corrected, but does respect her mother.
 Jaxlim also supports her daughter in finding new forms and pushes her when she thinks she is too afraid of failure.
 Jaxlim also suggests that Venli learn the human language.
-Venli is with her throughout all the progression of her sickness, and even wearing her new forms, it breaks her heart.
+Venli is with her throughout the progression of her sickness and even wearing her new forms, it breaks her heart.
 She is there by her mother's side right until her transformation to stormform.
-When they reunite, Venli feels joy and hope with the thought of her becoming a [[Radiant\|Radiant]] and healing her mind.
+When they reunite, Venli feels joy and hope with the thought of her becoming a [[Knights Radiant\|Radiant]] and healing her mind.
 It is this bond and selflessness that helps Venli reach her next Radiant Ideal.
+Following Jaxlim's recovery, she admits she feels partially responsible for what happened to Venli because she was the one who taught her about the forms of powers she would eventually seek out.

 ### Eshonai
 >“*Eshonai has a bold heart.
 She merely needs to learn that her family is more important than counting the number of hills outside the camp.*”